 Arabian Horse Association of Arizona president Mary Lou offers some insight into the phenomenon.
 "I would have to attribute much of the show's continuing success to our Board of Directors' foresight and progressive, out-of-the-box thinking.
 Their eyes are on the future of the Arabian breed.
-We tweak ar what we of people to Participate Their mot as diverse faceted shows the state of the state breed.
 We constantly tweak and improve what we offer; we want people to participate."
 Participate, they do.
-Their motivations are as diverse as the manyfaceted show itself.
+Their motivations are as diverse as the many-faceted show itself.